-Noa Baum is an award-winning Israeli storyteller, author and educator, trained in theater and education at Tel Aviv University and NYU.
-Her animated, energetic style and rich interpretations of her Israeli-Jewish heritage bring a unique flavor to her storytelling performances and workshops.
+Born and raised in Jerusalem, Noa is an award-winning storyteller, public speaker, author and educator, trained in theater and education at Tel Aviv University and NYU.
+With rich interpretations of her Israeli-Jewish heritage, and her energetic animated style, she brings a unique flavor to performances, author talks and interactive workshops.

 Noa uses storytelling to cultivate understanding and compassion: Her one-woman show "A Land Twice Promised" relives her heartfelt dialogue with a Palestinian woman, illuminating the complex and contradictory history and emotions surrounding Jerusalem for Israelis and Palestinians alike.